RedHatInsights/patchman-engine/README.md

 ## Development environment

-### Local running
+### Running locally
-Uses `podman-compose` to deploy the individual project components and supporting containers, which simulate the CMSfR platform and database respectively into local container instance:
+Uses `podman-compose` to deploy the individual project components and supporting containers, which simulate the CMSfR platform and database:
 ~~~bash
 podman-compose up --build # Build images if needed and start containers
 podman-compose down       # Stop and remove containers
 ~~~

 ### Local app requests
-When podman compose is running, test app using dev shell scripts:
+When podman compose is running, you can test the app using dev shell scripts:
 ~~~bash
 cd dev/scripts
 ./systems_list.sh         # show systems